raigu/x-road-client/README.md

 PHP library for consuming X-Road services.
 Allows end-application to operate only with service level request and response and hides lower level logic (SOAP, HTTP).

-The HTTP communication is done using  [PSR-18](https://www.php-fig.org/psr/psr-18/) compatible client and end-application can replace the client in order to listen or manipulate [PSR-7](https://www.php-fig.org/psr/psr-7/) compatible request and response.
+The HTTP communication uses [PSR-18](https://www.php-fig.org/psr/psr-18/) compatible client and end-application can replace it in order to have full control over the HTTP communication.

 # Installation